 Wright’s final article as a Catholic, entitled “From Rabbi to Archbishop,” was published in the summer 1938 edition of Our Lady of Sion.
 In 1939, as a consequence of the war, the Catholic Guild of Israel all but suspended its activities.
 Whilst it is difficult to pin down the exact dates, it would seem that Wright abandoned Catholicism and re-embraced Islam and the Ahmadiyya movement sometime between 1938 and 1944 (he had previously embraced Islam and the Ahmadiyya movement in 1915, but drifted away a few years later).
-The years from 1938 to 1944 are a mystery, as Wright published nothing until June 1944, when he re-adopted the name Muhammad Sadiq Dudley Wright, and became a regular contributor to the Islamic Review, contributing twenty-two articles from 1944 to 1948.
+The years from 1938 to 1944 are a mystery for Dudley Wright, as uncharacteristically he published nothing until June 1944, when he re-adopted the name Muhammad Sadiq Dudley Wright, and became a regular contributor to the Islamic Review, contributing twenty-two articles from 1944 to 1948.
 Significantly, his negative representations of Jews and Judaism evaporated from his discourse when he returned to Islam and the Ahmadiyya movement.
 Wright returned to his old belief that Judaism, Christianity and Islam, as taught by Moses, Jesus and Muhammad, were not new religions but attempts to purge existing religions of superstition and human corruption, in order to return them to the original core foundation of the prisca theologia.
 He argued, as he had previously as a Freemason, that all the great religions of the world, despite their human corruptions and accretions, have Truth at their foundation, and are essentially identical.